misahub2023/Capsule-Vision-2024-Challenge/README.md

 #### generate_metrics_report

-The `generate_metrics_report` function generates all the relevant metrics for evaluating a multi-class classification, including classwise and aggregate specificity, ROC AUC scores, precision-recall scores, sensitivity, and F1 scores.
+The `generate_metrics_report` function generates all the relevant metrics for evaluating a multi-class classification, including classwise and aggregate specificity, ROC AUC scores, precision-recall scores, sensitivity, F1 score, mean AUC and balanced accuracy score.
 This function can be used to evaluate the performance of a trained model on validation data.

 The function takes 2 parameters:
   - y_true: The ground truth multi-class labels in one-hot encoded format.